glycerine/rpc25519/README.md

 rather than gob encoding, to provide a self-describing, evolvable serialization format.
 Greenpack allows fields to be added or deprecated over time and is multi-language compatible.
-Then we simply re-used that package's client-facing code layer, and wired it into/on top of our native []byte slice `Message` transport infrastructure.
+We re-used net/rpc's client-facing API layer, and wired it into/on top of our native []byte slice `Message` transport infrastructure.
 (The LICENSE file reflects this code re-use.)
+Instead of taking `any` struct, arguments and responses must now have greenpack generated methods.
+Typically this means adding `go:generate greenpack` to the files that define the structs that will go over the wire, and running `go generate`.

 Note that since we are oriented around distributed job management and use TLS/QUIC directly, under no circumstances does our